 External Tooth or “star” type – External tooth lock washers, better known as “star” washers, have teeth on the outside of the ring.
 Their optimum use is with larger fastener heads.

-Internal type – Internal lock washers are, as you might expect, the opposite of external or star type washers, in that they have teeth in the inside of the ring.
+Internal type – Internal lock washers are, as you might expect, the opposite of external or star-type washers in that they have teeth on the inside of the ring.
 These are best suited for use with fasteners that have smaller heads.

 External/Internal combo type – Combo type lock washers have teeth both inside and out and are also best to accommodate larger fastener heads.